Rare-earth magnet: Neodymium

-Neodymium permanent magnets were discovered in the 1984.
+Neodymium permanent magnets were discovered in 1984.
 These strong permanent magnets are fairly cheap due to the lower cost of Fe versus Co, the abundance of Nd versus Sm, and the relatively little amount of Nd in the composition.
 The alloy of neodymium, iron, and boron (Nd_{2}Fe_{14}B) results in a strong uniaxial anisotropy tetragonal structure and a Curie temperature above room temperature.
 According to Lucas et al, "Examination of the Nd_{2}Fe_{14}B structure indicates that the solid can be described as a layer structure with alternate stacking sequences of a Nd-rich layer and a sheet formed only by Fe atoms.
 The boron atoms which are diamagnetic and nonmetallic do not participate in the magnetism but like C atoms in steel contribute to reinforce the cohesion of the material by strong covalent bonding."

 Samarium–cobalt

 Samarium–cobalt magnets, SmCo_{5} and Sm_{2}Co_{17}, are made of alloys consisting of a hexagonal structure and alternate layers of Co and Sm/Co.
 According to Lucas et al, "The result is a strong anisotropy leading to an easy magnetization along the c axis of the unit cell.
 The phenomena is enhanced due to the strong magnetic anisotropy of Sm atoms."
-These magnets have a high Curie temperature, and energy product, which warrants the higher cost.
+These magnets have a high Curie temperature and maximum energy product, which warrants the higher cost.